 This post is sponsored by Sprouts Farmers Market.
-As always, all opinions and recipes are my own.
-Thanks for supporting the brands that support The Speckled Palate!
+As always, all opinions, thoughts and recipes are my own.

 Give your immune system a leg up this fall by mixing up an Apple Cider Punch wellness beverage featuring Nature’s Way Sambucus Original Syrup.
 Makes 1 drink.